vadiasov/upload/README.md

 ...
 Vadiasov\Upload\UploadServiceProvider::class,
 ````
-4. Publish Assets. dropzone.js and dropzone.css will be copied from the package to public/js and css directories accordingly.
+4.Publish Assets. dropzone.js and dropzone.css will be copied from the package to public/js and css directories accordingly.
-4. Edit config file that you will use in outer controller to start upload (for example: config/upload-admin.php):
+5.Edit config file that you will use in outer controller to start upload (for example: config/upload-admin.php):
 ````
     'rules'    => [
         'url'           => '/tracks-store',